Holland & Knight Charitable Foundation's Young Native Writers Contest Winners Announced for 2013

 Washington, D.C.
 (July 15, 2013) - The winners of the Holland & Knight Charitable Foundation's 2013 Young Native Writers Essay contest have been announced.
 They include five Native Americans from Montana, Texas, California and North Carolina.
 Their tribal affiliations are Blackfeet Nation, Choctaw Nation, the Round Valley Indian Tribe, Chickasaw Nation and the Eastern Band of Cherokee Indians.
 The contest is open to high school students from all tribal communities throughout the U.S.

-This contest was created in 2006 in response to a tragedy on the reservation for the Red Lake Band of Chippewa Indians.
+This contest was created through the Foundation's Opening Doors for Children efforts in 2006 in response to a tragedy on the reservation for the Red Lake Band of Chippewa Indians.
 It focuses on the richness of Native American life and history, and challenges Native American youth to speak out on issues important to their tribal communities.
 This year's topic: "Describe a crucial issue confronting your tribal community today.
 Explain how you hope to help your tribal community respond to this challenge and improve its future."

 The winners for 2013 are:

-The Holland & Knight Charitable Foundation partners with the Smithsonian Institution's National Museum of the American Indian to plan and execute activities during Scholar Week.
+Holland & Knight Charitable Foundation partners with the Smithsonian Institution's National Museum of the American Indian to plan and execute activities during Scholar Week.
 All finalists are invited to participate in an all-expenses-paid "Scholar Week" in Washington, D.C, which begins on July 15, 2013.
 Their activities include an honor ceremony at the National Museum of the American Indian; a tour of the NMAI Cultural Resources Center where tribal objects can be viewed and studied; educational symposiums; and a tour of the U.S. Capitol.
 The winners will also receive a $2,500 scholarship to be paid to the college or university of their choice.
-For more information about the contest, see www.nativewriters.hklaw.com.

-Holland & Knight's Indian Law Practice Group has a thorough understanding of the legal challenges facing Native American Indian tribes, from sovereign immunity and financing to the development and operation of hotels, clinics, retail centers, energy, production, casinos, infrastructure and utilities.
-Holland & Knight lawyers have represented numerous Indian tribes in a variety of legal matters for more than 30 years, and the firm's Indian Law Practice has received top national rankings (www.indianlaw.com).
+Holland & Knight's Native American Law Practice Group has a thorough understanding of the legal challenges facing Native American Indian tribes, from sovereign immunity and financing to the development and operation of hotels, clinics, retail centers, energy, production, casinos, infrastructure and utilities.
+Holland & Knight lawyers have represented numerous Indian tribes in a variety of legal matters for more than 30 years, and the firm's Indian Law Practice has received top national ranking.